okkyarrohman/skripsi-nisa/README.md

 password = murid123

 ## License
-This program has been development by [Xanoy](https://github.com/okkyarrohman) The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This program has been development by [Xanoy](https://github.com/okkyarrohman) and Teams